DrTomasAragon/obsidian/README.md

 4. Open today's daily note*
 5. Insert template
 6. Open command palette
-To create a date-based note for a date other than to today, then select a date from the Calendar (see below).
+To create a date-based note for a date other than today, then select a date from the Calendar (see below).
+This creates a note in the "Talks" folder with the selected date.
 ### Top-left
+This section is for managing folders, files, and searches.
+You can also create a new note or folder.

 ![](./images/3_top-left-2_num.png)
 1. Files
 2. Search